The Background Story

 The story dates back to 1989 when a group of young environment enthusiasts, started a nature club and named it Aaranyak.
 The first project that they embarked on was to protect the white winged wood-duck (locally called Deo Hah) from extinction.
 A rare breed, this bird species found in the Dibru-Saikhowa Sanctuary was at the mercy of poachers.
 One of the main reasons was the leasing out of Fisheries inside the Sanctuary by the State Government which resulted in the area being open to all sorts of human transgressions.
 Sensing the gross violation of India’s Wildlife and Forest Protection Acts, Aaranyak filed a petition requesting the State government to uphold its constitutional duty of protecting the wildlife of the region.
 The verdict was in favour of Aaranyak.
 From that point onwards, there was no looking back.

-The success of his maiden project inspired the team to take bigger strides and venture into more challenging arenas along the path.
+The success of this maiden project inspired the team to take bigger strides and venture into more challenging arenas along the path.
 From a club that met every Sunday with local youths to discuss issues regarding the environment, Aaranyak over the years has graduated into an organization that addresses a wide spectrum of issues in its domain.
-Currently, it is also a member of the International Union for Conservation of Nature (IUCN) which is the world's largest conservation organization.
+Currently, it is also a member of the International Union for Conservation of Nature (IUCN) which is the world’s largest conservation organization.

-The most recent feather on the cap of Aaranyak is the conferment of the 2012 Indira Gandhi Paryavaran Purashkar by the Ministry of Environment, Forests, and Climate Change for its outstanding work towards protection and overall improvement of the environment.
+The most significant feather on the cap of Aaranyak is the conferment of the 2012 Indira Gandhi Paryavaran Purashkar by the Ministry of Environment, Forests, and Climate Change for its outstanding work towards protection and overall improvement of the environment.